r03921081/Shortener/README.md

 # Shortener
-  * The backend implementation of tiny URLs.
-  * Provide bidirectional conversion of long URLs and short URLs.
+     * A back-end implementation of a tiny URL that provides two-way conversion of long URLs and short URLs.

-  * Javascript, Express, MongoDB
+     * Javascript, Nodejs, Express, MongoDB

 ## Functions
-  * longURL to ShortURL
+     1. longURL to ShortURL
          * Check if the longURL is not converted, give the automatically generated shortURL and store it in MongoDB.

-  * ShortURL to LongURL
+     2. ShortURL to LongURL
          * Get the longURL corresponding to shortURL from MongoDB and redirect to longURL.

 ## Screenshot
      1. longURL to ShortURL